Rictus/electronTesseract/readme.md

 - Loading animation
 - In-browser
 - Drag and drop
-- Nodejs server that listen requests
+- Node js server that listen requests
 - More options
 - Error handling : show to user
 - Responsive